-Each facility administrator shall develop and implement a written tool control system that establishes:
+Each facility administrator shall develop and implement a written tool control system that establishes the following:

-- 1. A staff position responsible for: - Developing and implementing tool control procedures, and - Establishing an inspection system to ensure accountability;
+- 1. a staff position responsible for: - a. developing and implementing tool control procedures, and - b. establishing an inspection system to ensure accountability;

-In SPCs and CDFs, the facility administrator shall delegate these responsibilities to the chief of security and shall also assign, in writing, the duties of Tool Control Officer to a staff member of the facility maintenance department.
+The facility administrator shall delegate these responsibilities to the Chief of Security and shall also assign, in writing, the duties of tool control officer to a staff member of the Facility Maintenance Department;

-- 2. A tool classification system; - 3.
-Procedures for marking tools so they are readily identifiable; - 4.
-Procedures for storing tools; - 5.
-Procedures and schedules for regular inventories of tools; - 6.
-Procedures for issuing tools to staff and detainee workers; - 7.
-Procedures governing lost tools; - 8.
-Procedures for surveying and destroying excess, broken, or worn-out tools; and

-9. Procedures for inspecting and controlling tools and equipment brought into the facility temporarily (repair and maintenance workers, sports teams. etc.)
+- 2. a tool classification system; - 3. procedures for marking tools so they are readily identifiable; - 4. procedures for storing tools; - 5. procedures and schedules for regular inventories of tools; - 6. procedures for issuing tools to staff and detainee workers; - 7. procedures governing lost tools; - 8. procedures for surveying and destroying excess, broken, or worn-out tools; and - 9. procedures for inspecting and controlling tools and equipment brought into the facility temporarily (e.g., repair and maintenance workers, sports teams.)